telostia/SmartSpaceCoin/guides/SMRT_FAQ.md

 ## SmartSpace Coin (SMRT): MasterNode Frequently Asked Questions

 ### 1. Why I got BLANK result from 'masternode outputs' command ?

-It could be following reason :-
+It could be following reasons :-

 a.
 You may not sent EXACTLY 5,000 SMRT in a single transaction.
 Therefore, you can send all the coins to another address within your wallet and make that received address as your MasterNode collateral.

 b.
 The transaction is less than 16 confirmation.
 You would need to wait until 16 confirmation and then try 'masternode outputs' command again.

 ---